dan-hickey1/peripatetic-hater/README.md

 ### Descriptions of files:

-`Sources_of_hate_subreddits.docx`: links to lists of potential hate subreddits we obtained to curate the dataset of hate subreddits.
+`Sources_of_hate_subreddits.pdf`: links to lists of potential hate subreddits we obtained to curate the dataset of hate subreddits.

 `data/subreddits_filtered_out.txt`: Subreddits we deemed from manual annotation to not be hateful.